Egypt: Queens & Nobles

 Another chance for us to escape the crowds arises at Karnak Temple, where we are guided round areas that are quite 'off the beaten track'.
 Next, we view the Mosque of Abu el-Haggag, built on top of Luxor Temple using Pharaonic blocks, now visible as a result of a fire in the mosque.

-Prepare for a breath-taking experience: we are granted special access to Nefertari’s Tomb, in the Valley of the Queens.
+Prepare for a breathtaking experience as we visit Nefertari’s Tomb in the Valley of the Queens.
 The colours on the walls remain as vivid and arresting as the day they were painted.
-We progress to the Valley of the Kings, where we discover Howard Carter’s House.
+We progress to the Valley of the Kings, on the way we discover Howard Carter’s House.
 This was, of course, his base when he excavated Tutankhamun’s tomb.

 We transfer to the airports for flights home to London.